Are Artificial Food Colours Affecting Your Child’s Behaviour? What Parents Need to Know

 Food-related reactions are consistent

-The child has diagnosed with ADHD or sensory issues
+The child has been diagnosed with ADHD or sensory issues

 Mealtimes are highly stressful